Skip to main content

 Snapshot testing

 Another benefit of writing storybook stories is that they can act as unit tests for regression testing.
-With storyshots it will save snapshots of html for the different states that a component can be in.
+Storyshots will save snapshots of html for the different states that a component can be in.
 See the Snapshot tests guide in the storybook documentation for more information.

 This is in addition to the benefit of making sure your components can be manually tested and developed quickly in isolation.